 For enquiries about mindful walks contact Monica Porter on 07908314575, or her Facebook page Diamond Life Holistic Centre.

-To book the Thurne Mill walks call Debra Nicholson on 07796407864 or book online: All other dates
+To book the Thurne Mill walks call Debra Nicholson on 07796407864 or book online.

 Here’s just one of the routes we’ll be exploring over the coming months: